 Employers like to see people with some experience of building sites.
 A construction apprenticeship with a carpentry or building firm is a good way in.
 Some colleges and training providers help by introducing potential apprentices to interested employers.

 If you can’t get on to an apprenticeship, or are swapping careers, training providers and colleges run courses on carpentry and joinery, but may charge fees.
 Ask for details at your local college.
-This could help you progress into an apprenticeship.

 Explore the progression opportunities below